-- Sling should be worn initially at all times, even when sleeping, until your doctor tells you to stop. - Do not use your muscles to hold your shoulder in position, let the sling provide support. - While lying down, a small pillow or towel roll should be placed behind the elbow to avoid shoulder from falling behind you. - No lifting of objects heavier than a coffee cup. - No excessive active or passive shoulder extension (arm motion behind back).
-Do not move your elbow back past your ribs for 6 weeks. - No excessive stretching or sudden movements (particularly external rotation). - No supporting of body weight by hand on involved side.
+- Sling should be worn initially at all times for 4 to 6 weeks, even when sleeping, until your doctor tells you to stop. - Do not use your muscles to hold your shoulder in position, let the sling provide support. - While lying down, a small pillow or towel roll should be placed behind the elbow to avoid shoulder from falling behind you. - No lifting of objects heavier than a coffee cup. - No excessive active or passive shoulder extension (arm motion behind back).
+Do not move your elbow back past your ribs for 6 weeks. - No excessive stretching or sudden movements (particularly external rotation). - No supporting of body weight by hand on involved side. - No active movement of the surgical shoulder.